 I love Markdown.
-I love it so much that after using it for a project I completely forgot about it.
+I love it so much that I completely forgot about it after using it for a project.

-Snark aside, bulletin boards and old forum software used to use markdown exclusively for posts in the early 00s.
+Snark aside, bulletin boards and old forum software used markdown exclusively for posts in the early 00s.
 But this isn’t just old tech.

-I all but forgot about it until I decided to give Trello a whirl.
+I forgot about it until I decided to give Trello a whirl.
 Trello is an online project management application that focuses on laying out the information in complete view.
-It’s an interesting take on collaboration and productivity.
+It’s an exciting take on collaboration and productivity.

 And to be clear, I really do love Markdown!